kedi-lang/kedi-vscode/README.md

-# The Marker Programming Language Support
+# The Kedi Programming Language Support

-Marker is a lightweight DSL for orchestrating LLM workflows.
+Kedi is a lightweight DSL for orchestrating LLM workflows.
 This extension ships syntax awareness and authoring helpers for the language.

 ## Syntax Highlighting
 - Procedures with typed parameters, optional return annotations, and colon terminators.